 To provide all of our students with the knowledge, skills, and attitudes necessary to make active living a priority in their lifetime.

 Every student will graduate to middle school with the basic skills and fitness levels needed to participate in a variety of healthy lifestyle activities either recreationally or competitively.

 All students will gain an appreciation and healthy understanding of the importance of making good lifestyle choices.

 Our instructional program emphasizes the development of each individual child in a healthy, noncompetitive atmosphere that supports a safe, cooperative and non-threatening environment.
 However, competitive environments are introduced to enhance the development of teamwork, leadership and sportsmanship.

 Our planned activities offer a wide range of activities and experiences that meet the needs and interests of all of our students.

-This is my 17th year as Ozona Elementary’s School Counselor.
+Hello Ozona Families!
+This is my 20th year as Ozona Elementary’s School Counselor.
 As student advocates, School Counselors provide a comprehensive program that promotes student success through a focus on academic achievement, social/personal/emotional and career development.
-I have many different responsibilities at OZES that provide services to help each child be as successful as possible.
-A few of my responsibilities include classroom guidance lessons, Tier III Coordinator, one on one counseling, 504 Coordinator, STEP Coordinator, Red Ribbon Week, Holiday Program, Middle School articulation, Wellness Coordinator, Attendance Team member, tutor list facilitator, Leadership Team member, and Bully Prevention.
+I have many different responsibilities at Ozona that provide services to help each child be as successful as possible.
+A few of my responsibilities include one on one counseling, Tier III Coordinator, Gifted Coordinator, 504 Coordinator, SAVE Coordinator, Middle School articulation, Wellness Coordinator, classroom guidance lessons, Attendance Team member, EL chair, tutor list facilitator, Leadership Team member, and Bully Prevention.